batmnnn/SavEarth/README.md

-# Prithvi
+# SavEarth

-Prithvi is a full-stack web application built on the PERN stack (PostgreSQL, Express, React, Node.js) designed to help households and businesses calculate their carbon footprints.
+SavEarth is a full-stack web application built on the PERN stack (PostgreSQL, Express, React, Node.js) designed to help households and businesses calculate their carbon footprints.
 This project was developed as a college project to promote environmental awareness and action.

 ## Table of Contents